qom-network/qom-wiki/content/docs/legendary/QOM-Network.md

 **QOM Network** is a tool for cypherpunks seeking a sovereign cyberspace, where users, from novices to experts, create, collaborate, and thrive without restrictions.

+## 👥 About the Authors

+This whitepaper has been conceptualized, planned, and authored by the research team at **Deep Thought Labs**, a laboratory dedicated to advancing decentralized technologies through the intersection of cryptography, philosophy, and innovative system design.

+Deep Thought Labs serves as the Research and Development Center where imagination converges with technical excellence to build sovereign cyberspace solutions.
+The team combines deep expertise in blockchain technology, decentralized systems, and cyberpunk philosophy to create tools that empower digital freedom and community sovereignty.

+For more information about Deep Thought Labs and their research initiatives, visit [deep-thought.computer][Deep Thought Computer].

 [QOM]: https://qom.wiki